reactjs/react.dev/content/docs/hello-world.md

 It displays a heading saying "Hello, world!" on the page.

 The next few sections will gradually introduce you to using React.
 We will examine the building blocks of React apps: elements and components.
 Once you master them, you can create complex apps from small reusable pieces.

+## Following Along

+The easiest way to get started with React is to use [this Hello World example code on CodePen](codepen://hello-world).
+You don't need to install anything; you can open it in another tab and follow along as we go through examples.
+If you'd rather use a local development environment, check out the [Installation](/docs/try-react.html) section.

 ## Knowledge Level Assumptions